-Lee is a blue-collar town, with 58.09% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Lee, you'll notice that it is more blue-collar than most other communities in America.
+58.09% of Lee’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Lee is a town of production and manufacturing workers, sales and office workers, and farmers, fishers, or foresters.
 There are especially a lot of people living in Lee who work in office and administrative support (22.28%), farm management occupations (7.43%), and sales jobs (4.77%).

 Lee is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.